Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md

         "Phase_Goal": "Thoroughly test the new [FeatureName] within Project [ProjectName], including integration with existing functionalities.
 Identify and track defects, verify fixes.", "Lead_Mode_Specific_Instructions": [
           "Feature to test: [FeatureName].",
           "Your goal for this phase is to ensure the quality of feature '[FeatureName]'.
-Create a high-level test plan, log it to ConPort, and then use your standard single-step execution loop to delegate atomic testing and bug investigation tasks to your specialists.", "You may consult `.nova/workflows/nova-leadqa/` for reference processes, such as `WF_QA_TEST_CASE_DESIGN_FROM_SPECS_001_v1.md` or `WF_QA_BUG_INVESTIGATION_TO_RESOLUTION_001_v1.md`.", "Key sub-tasks for your specialists will include: developing and executing test cases based on `AcceptanceCriteria`, logging all defects as structured `ErrorLogs`, managing the bug lifecycle, and verifying fixes."
+Create a high-level test plan, log it to NovaPort-MCP, and then use your standard single-step execution loop to delegate atomic testing and bug investigation tasks to your specialists.", "You may consult `.nova/workflows/nova-leadqa/` for reference processes, such as `WF_QA_TEST_CASE_DESIGN_FROM_SPECS_001_v1.md` or `WF_QA_BUG_INVESTIGATION_TO_RESOLUTION_001_v1.md`.", "Key sub-tasks for your specialists will include: developing and executing test cases based on `AcceptanceCriteria`, logging all defects as structured `ErrorLogs`, managing the bug lifecycle, and verifying fixes."
         ],
         "Required_Input_Context": {
           "ProjectName": "[ProjectName]",
           "FeatureName": "[FeatureName]",
-          "ConPort_FeatureScope_Key": "[FeatureName_Scope_Key]",
+          "NovaPort-MCP_FeatureScope_Key": "[FeatureName_Scope_Key]",
-          "ConPort_AcceptanceCriteria_Key": "[FeatureName_AC_Key]",
+          "NovaPort-MCP_AcceptanceCriteria_Key": "[FeatureName_AC_Key]",
           "Developer_Build_Or_Branch_Info": "[Details from LeadDeveloper phase completion]"
         },
         "Expected_Deliverables_In_Attempt_Completion_From_Lead": [